anas-farooq8/verpakkingenxl-2.0/README.md

 2. Check webhook URL is correct
 3. Review data table connections
 4. Check browser console for JavaScript errors
+5. Verify SheetJS CDN is accessible (required for Excel import)

+### Excel Import Not Working

+**Symptoms:** Excel file fails to parse or shows no data

+**Solutions:**
+1. Verify file format is `.xlsx` or `.xls`
+2. Check that required columns exist: `Klant code` and `Klant`
+3. Ensure column names match exactly (case-sensitive)
+4. Verify SheetJS library loaded (check browser console)
+5. Check browser console for parsing errors
+6. Try with a smaller Excel file to test
+7. Ensure first sheet contains the data (only first sheet is processed)
+8. Verify rows have both Customer Code and Name (empty rows are skipped)

 ### Error Notifications Not Sent